 At The Graduate School, we understand that a graduate program consists of many moving parts.
 We have compiled resources that will prove useful for the administration of your graduate program as you assist your students from application to graduation--and everything in between.

 Annual Reviews are critical for the success of your graduate students.
-As part of an ongoing effort to foster good graduate student mentoring and facilitate communication between graduate advisors and advisees, The Graduate School has developed resources that can help departments and advisors use annual reviews for doctoral and MFA students.
+As part of an ongoing effort to foster good graduate student mentoring and facilitate communication between graduate advisors and advisees, The Graduate School has developed resources that can help departments and advisors use annual reviews for doctoral and MFA students, including a customizable template.

 Any person who wishes to serve as an advisor of graduate students must be appointed at the appropriate level (masters, doctoral, or certificate) by the Dean of the Graduate School.
 The appointment is specific to a particular field of study or area of concentration.

 Student Data and Reporting

 The University provides faculty and staff access to several online databases which will assist departments in successfully tracking and managing their current students’ progress as well as accessing historical data about their program and graduates.
 Learn more about which database is the right one for the data you're looking for on our Graduate Student Data and Reporting page.

 Timely Topics is a series of opportunities to engage with subject matter experts on topics relevant to those who support and advise graduate students and programs.